Beyond Conditional Averages: Estimating The Individual Causal Effect Distribution: Introduction

 \section{Introduction}

 The main result of an epidemiological study is often summarized by an average treatment effect (ATE).
-As a consequence, the ATE might (subconsciously) be interpreted as the causal effect for each individual while individuals may react differently to exposures.
-These individual causal effects (ICEs) can be highly variable and may even have opposite signs \citep{Greenland2019, Hand1992}.
-Therefore, one would like to beyond mean estimation and draw inference on the distribution of the ICEs and quantify characteristics like the treatment benefit rate (TBR) and treatment harm rate (THR).
-Such inference involves the joint distribution of the potential outcomes of an individual, while it is well known that the pair of potential outcomes cannot be observed simultaneously \citep{Holland1986}.
-This fundamental problem of causal inference makes it impossible to estimate the ICEs without making strong assumptions.
-However, since effect heterogeneity leads to different outcome distributions in the treated and untreated group it can be possible to learn characteristics of the distribution of the ICEs from cross-sectional data.
-For example, as we will explain further in this work, when the variances of exposed and unexposed individuals are different in a well-executed randomized controlled trial (RCT), effect homogeneity can be ruled out.
+Consequently, the ATE might (subconsciously) be interpreted as the causal effect for each individual, while individuals may react differently to exposures.
+These individual causal effects (ICEs) can be highly variable and may even have opposite signs \citep{Hand1992, Greenland2019}.
+The effect distribution within a (sub)population might be skewed, high in variability, or multimodal.
+Examples of ICE distributions for which the ATE is equal to $-15$ are presented in Figure \ref{CH3FIG1}.
+One would like to go beyond mean estimation and draw inferences on the distribution of the ICEs.
+This inference involves the joint distribution of the potential outcomes of an individual that is not identifiable since the pair of potential outcomes under different levels of intervention cannot be observed simultaneously \citep{Holland1986}.
+This fundamental problem of causal inference makes it impossible to estimate ICEs without making strong assumptions.
+Marginal causal effects can be characterized as generic functionals of the densities of potential outcomes \cite{Kennedy2023}.
+Moreover, a difference in the shape of the potential outcome distributions can inform on some properties of the ICE distribution.
+For example, as we will explain further in this work, effect homogeneity can be ruled out when the variances of exposed and unexposed individuals are different in a randomized controlled trial (RCT).
+Under additional assumptions, the ICE distribution becomes identifiable and can be learned from the difference in shapes of the potential outcome distributions.